karlcswanson/micboard/README.md

 ##### QLX-D Firmware Bug Version 2.2.11

-A bug causes receivers running `2.2.11` to crash.
+A bug causes receivers running `2.2.11` and later to crash.
 The network stack of the QLX-D locks when the TCP protocol is used.
 Micboard works well with receivers rolled back to `2.1.5`.

 ## Interface
 ### Backgrounds